material-components/material-components-web/packages/mdc-elevation/README.md

 Some components have a set elevation.
 For example, a raised MDC Button has elevation 2.

-However, if you want to set the elevation of an element, which is not an Material Design component, then you can apply the following CSS classes.
+If you want to set the elevation of an element, which is not a Material Design component, you can apply the following CSS classes.

 | CSS Class | Description |